Economic Update | Week Ending September 14, 2024

 Freddie Mac was chartered by Congress in 1970 to keep money flowing to mortgage lenders in support of homeownership and rental housing.
 Their mandate is to provide liquidity, stability, and affordability to the U.S.

-U.S. Treasury bond yields – The 10-year treasury bond closed the month yielding 3.99%, up from 3.88% last month.
-The 30-year treasury bond yield ended the month at 4.22%, up from 4.03% last month.
+U.S. Treasury bond yields – The 10-year treasury bond closed the month yielding 3.91%, down from 4.09% last month.
+The 30-year treasury bond yield ended the month at 4.20%, down from 4.35% last month.
 We watch bond yields because mortgage rates often follow treasury bond yields.

-Mortgage rates – Every Thursday Freddie Mac publishes interest rates based on a survey of mortgage lenders throughout the week.
-The Freddie Mac Primary Mortgage Survey reported that mortgage rates for the most popular loan products as of February 1, 2024, were as follows: The 30-year fixed mortgage rate was 6.63%, down slightly from 6.69% last week.
-The 15-year fixed was 5.94%, down slightly from 5.96% last week.
+Mortgage rates reached their lowest levels in over a year – Every Thursday Freddie Mac publishes interest rates based on a survey of mortgage lenders throughout the week.
+The Freddie Mac Primary Mortgage Survey reported that mortgage rates for the most popular loan products as of August 19, 2024, were as follows: The 30-year fixed mortgage rate was 6.35%, down from 6.78% at the end of May.
+The 15-year fixed was 5.51%, down from 6.07% last month.

 The graph below shows the trajectory of mortgage rates over the past year.